The Giant Claw: Plot

-When MacAfee and mathematician Sally Caldwell fly back to New York, their aircraft also comes under attack by a UFO.
-With their pilot dead, they crash-land in the Adirondacks, where Pierre Broussard, a French-Canadian farmer, comes to their rescue, and reports seeing a giant monster bird he calls La Carcagne.
-MacAfee's report is met with bewilderment and skepticism, but the military authorities are forced to take his story seriously after several more aircraft disappear.
-They discover that the gigantic bird, "as big as a battleship" and purported to come from an antimatter galaxy, is responsible for all the incidents.
-MacAfee, Caldwell, Dr. Karol Noymann, General Considine, and General Van Buskirk work feverishly to develop a way to defeat the seemingly invincible creature.
+As MacAfee and mathematician Sally Caldwell fly back to New York City, their aircraft also comes under attack from a UFO.
+With their pilot dead, they crash land in the Adirondacks, where Pierre Broussard, a French Canadian farmer, comes to their rescue.
+That night, Pierre investigates a disturbance and reports seeing a giant monster bird that he calls la Carcagne.
+In the meantime, three more planes disappear, the pilot of the last reporting a bird "as big as a battleship" before going silent.
+MacAfee is finally believed, and photographs from Caldwell's observation balloons prove the bird's existence.
+An attempt by jets to kill the bird ends in disaster, leading Dr. Karol Noymann to propose that it came from an antimatter galaxy, explaining its immunity to both weaponry and radar.
+Now knowing what they are up against, MacAfee, Caldwell, Noymann, General Edward Considine, and General Van Buskirk work feverishly to develop a way to defeat the seemingly invincible creature.